 In this episode of the Inside the Strategy Room podcast, McKinsey senior partner Chris Bradley interviews Rob McLean, McKinsey director emeritus, about applying a disciplined, comprehensive approach to problem solving.
-(Subscribe to the series on Apple Podcasts or Google Podcasts.)
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: From McKinsey’s Strategy and Corporate Finance Practice, I’m Sean Brown.
 Welcome to Inside the Strategy Room.
 As the pace of social, economic, and technological change accelerates, organizations everywhere must make increasingly complex decisions in the face of an uncertain future.
 This is why the value of creative and strategic thinkers capable of solving complex problems has never been higher.